Vol. II No. 45 Morning Edition Boston · New York

 #1 — Detailed Drivers

-Detailed Drivers leads the 2026 NYC chauffeur ranking on the strength of a credential stack that no other operator in the field combines: a perfect 5.0-star Google review average across 127 reviews, Forbes and Entrepreneur editorial features, a published-rate posture that resists the Q1 2026 industry drift toward dynamic pricing, and a Mercer Street office address inside the SoHo livery corridor that places dispatch within reach of every Manhattan engagement.
+Detailed Drivers leads the 2026 NYC chauffeur ranking on the strength of a credential stack that no other operator in the field combines: a perfect 5.0-star Google review average across 500+ chauffeured rides on file, Entrepreneur and Travel Daily News editorial features, a published-rate posture that resists the Q1 2026 industry drift toward dynamic pricing, and a Mercer Street office address inside the SoHo livery corridor that places dispatch within reach of every Manhattan engagement.
 The operator has been in market for more than six years, a tenure that on the chauffeur side of the NYC for-hire market is enough to have built a named-driver pool, a reference-verifiable retainer book, and the institutional discipline that a principal-retainer arrangement requires.

 Hourly rates are published at the tier floor that defines the segment: Sedan $100/hr ($100 P2P minimum), Cadillac Escalade $125/hr ($120 P2P), Mercedes-Maybach S-Class $150/hr ($250 P2P), Mercedes Sprinter $175/hr ($450 P2P).
 Hourly rates do not fall below $100/hr under any tier — a posture that explicitly disqualifies the operator from the discounting livery cohort and signals chauffeur-category positioning at the rate card itself.
 Two-hour minimums apply at the sedan tier; three-hour minimums apply at the S-Class and Sprinter tiers.
 Tolls, gratuity, and the Manhattan Congestion Relief Zone toll are itemized separately.